 - Dry mouth, which can make it difficult to drink or eat and can also cause cavities and sores in your mouth.

 - Difficulty swallowing may occur if the structures of your mouth are compromised, and you may need a speech-language pathologist to help you improve function.

 - If you have difficulty chewing or swallowing regular food, you may not get enough nourishment.
-Some people need a feeding tube inserted into the abdominal wall to provide nutritional food directly into the stomach.
+A feeding tube inserted into the abdominal wall can provide nutritional food directly into the stomach.

 Tumours in the limbs can sometimes be removed completely.
 However, there are cases in which this is not possible, and cancer treatment will result in amputation.
 Amputations heal quite quickly compared to reconstructions, and yet they have a great impact on self-esteem and body image.
 They also have consequences in terms of mobility and function.

 One amputee offered up helpful tips to get through a limb amputation:

 - Build the muscles you’ll need to compensate for your amputation before you undergo surgery, as they will atrophy a bit during recovery.

 - Mentally prepare yourself – when you wake up after surgery, you’re immediately facing a new life.